voxable/expando/README.md

 ### Metadata

-You can store arbitrary metadata on your intents in the form of YAML front-matter:
+You can store arbitrary metadata on your intents and entities in the form of YAML front-matter:

 ```ruby
 # ---